GSA/piv-guides/pages/piv_app_int_models.md

 - Engagement documents

 ## Understand your Application!
 It helps to have a two sentence summary of your application and what it does.
-You should also understand various specific facets of the application.
+You should also understand the various specific facets of the application.
 For example:

 - What is the user population?
         Badged